Simeon340703/ClassAwareLoss/README.md

 where Lclsa is class-aware classification loss and Lloca is class-aware localization loss. ns is the number of training instances per species, n is the total training samples, and η is a hyper-parameter.
 We use η = 4 for this training. ns << n.
+Lcls and Lloc can be any classification and localization losses.

 If you find this code useful, please cite: